 We walked across the Si-o-Seh bridge with its 33 arches beautifully lit across the Zayandeh river.
 It seemed like a popular place for young people to hang out.

-We managed to find our way to Imam Square, which is said to be the second-largest square in the world after Tiananmen Square in Beijing.
+The next morning we managed to find our way to Imam Square, which is said to be the second-largest square in the world after Tiananmen Square in Beijing.
 There were lots of families having picnics in the grass and we got lots of attention since we were probably the only non-Iranians in the entire area.

-After enjoying a nice view from the palace we managed to find our way to Azadegan Tea house, well hidden in a small alley, where we had tea and admired the enormous amount of junk placed everywhere in the tiny place.
+After enjoying a nice view from the palace we managed to find our way to Azadegan Tea House, well hidden in a small alley, where we had tea and admired the enormous amount of junk placed everywhere in the tiny place.

 Other highlights of the day included a bowl of Dizi stew, beautiful mosques and getting stare-downed by an entire school class.